isc-projects/bind9/doc/arm/reference.rst

               type mirror;
          };

-   Other zones can be configured as mirror zones, but this should be considered *experimental* and may cause performance issues, especially with zones that are large and/or frequently updated.
    Mirroring a zone other than root requires an explicit list of primary servers to be provided using the ``masters`` option (see :ref:`masters_grammar` for details), and a key-signing key (KSK) for the specified zone to be explicitly configured as a